a11ce/wargames/riftwar.md

 # RiftWar

+Open questions:

+- If a large close group charges a ranged group, the engagement is decided by a single reaction fire roll.
+Is this good?
+- Can reaction fire be coordinated?
+Should there be some benefit to having a point covered from multiple directions?
+- How does elevation work?
+- How do medium/heavy close units work?
+- All-heavy armies should be possible.
+Give each unit type a point value.

 ## Actions

 A game consists of phases.
 Each phase, the active player and inactive player switch.
 During a phase, the active player takes actions until a failed action causes the phase to end.